 Materials & Resources required for this class:

-Open Website: http://deanza.edu/faculty/bloomroberta contains link to this Syllabus, the Textbook and answers to selected homework problems, and to assignments and other resources.
-This website is open to the public and does not require a log-in or password.
+Faculty Open Website: http://deanza.edu/faculty/bloomroberta has links to Syllabus, the Textbook and Student Supplement, Chapter Assignments and Resources.
+This site is open to the public and does not require a log-in.